Resources for you

 Imagine this: you have a great night out with friends and meet someone new.
 You go home safely, and all seems fine.
 Weeks later, you see that the person you met has been convicted of a violent crime.

-You start to wonder, “What if something bad had happened to me?”
+You may start to wonder, “What if something bad had happened to me?”

 As you replay the memory, you unintentionally imagine a frightening scenario.
 This imagined fear can alter your memory, making it feel real.
 Now, every time you think of that night, fear overwhelms you, triggering stress and anxiety.

 This happens more often than you'd think, and some even exploit this vulnerability.
-Manipulative individuals—like certain politicians, internet trolls, or salespeople—intentionally plant ideas to distort your memories and emotions for their gain.
+Manipulative individuals—like certain politicians, internet trolls, or shady salespeople—intentionally plant ideas to distort your memories and emotions for their gain.

 Trying to alter your own memories without professional help can backfire, worsening your emotional state and leaving you vulnerable to manipulation.